Pipedream Integration Guide

 3. Enter your Pipedream OAuth client credentials:

-• Client ID (from Step 1)
+• client_id (from step 1)

-• Client Secret (from Step 1)
+• client_secret (from step 1)

 4. Provide a readable name for this connection